jcarter1028/v-research-interview/database_design/README.md

 * `App.tsx`: Main component of the app pulling together Search bar, and Results, and handles calls to API helpers.
 * `SearchBar.tsx`: Implements Search bar and calls submit callback when search button pressed.
 * `QueryResults.tsx`: Displays results in tabular format.
 The table cells containing information on brand, manufacturer and material are clickeable, and will call the filtering method on the clicked value.

+**Utils**
+* The role of the `api.ts` file is to communicate with the server, and call the relevant endpoints to retrieve the query data, and pass it back to the components.

 ![Client UI](client_ui.png)